aliwert/math-questions/README.md

 5. If your answer is correct, you'll see a success message.
 Otherwise, you'll receive feedback indicating whether your answer was incorrect or if there was an error in your input.<br>
 6. Click the "Restart" button to play again.
 ## Technologies Used
--HTML<br>
+- HTML<br>
--CSS<br>
+- CSS<br>
--JavaScript<br>
+- JavaScript<br>

 ## Contributions
-Contributions are welcome!
+- Contributions are welcome!
 If you find any issues or have suggestions for improvements, feel free to open an issue or submit a pull request.